xaviguasch/codewars-katas-collection/02-fundamentals--7-kyu/notes.md

 n020 - **Two to One** Check alternative solutions

-n021 - **Find the next perfect square!** DIDN?T SOLVED IT AT FIRST TRY!!!!!
+n021 - **Find the next perfect square!** DIDN'T SOLVED IT AT FIRST TRY!!!!!

+n022 - **Binary Addition** DIDN'T SOLVED IT AT FIRST TRY!!!!!